simondparsons/hyperspectral/README.md

 # TODO

-1) Since all of these scripts have common elements, a proper re-write is needed to pull those into a utils library to reduce duplication.
+1) Since all of these scripts have common elements, a proper re-write is needed to pull those into the utils.py library to reduce duplication.

 Currently converted to use utils: bands.py, viewer.py, convert.py,
-sample.py
+sample.py, and plotter.py

 2) Ultimately I want to only use the hacked verison of envi.py when gain conversion is necessary.
 That is now isolated into convert.py (use